 8. Some sort of punishment or loss.

-1. Recognize that life is for learning and is designed to test us, so things won’t go our way all the time.
+1. Recognise that life is for learning and is designed to test us, so things won’t go our way all the time.

 2. Awareness that short time pain and long-term gain may be needed.